 is committed to changing the culture that perpetuates the misuse and abuse of alcohol and other drugs;

-is concerned with promoting the well-being of our community, including visitors to campus;
+is concerned with promoting the well-being of our campus and surrounding communities;

-believes that the solution to alcohol and other drug misuse and abuse will require a community solution.
+believes that the solution to alcohol and other drug misuse and abuse will require a community-wide approach.

 The misuse and abuse of alcohol and other drugs represents a major health problem in the United States today and poses a serious threat to the health and welfare of the NDSU community.
 In addition, alcohol and other drug abuse consequences can limit career choices and achievement.
-NDSU has gathered data that demonstrates that high-risk drinking among students is significantly associated with violence, memory loss, driving under the influence (DUI), sexual assault victimization, lessening of academic performance, estrangement of social relationships and property damage.
+NDSU has gathered data that demonstrates that high-risk drinking among students is significantly associated with violence, memory loss, driving under the influence (DUI), sexual assault, lessening of academic performance, estrangement of social relationships and property damage.
 Studies outside the university show that alcohol misuse can result in serious bodily injury, illness, or death.
 This policy applies to all NDSU students and employees, as well as visitors to campus.

 The State Board of Higher Education prohibits the possession, sale, dispensation, use or consumption of alcoholic beverages upon land or in buildings owned by the Board or its institutions.
 Exceptions may include the lawful possession of alcohol in family student residences, on-campus professional staff residences, fraternities and sororities (in certain circumstances), the President's residence, and other special exceptions as granted by the President or the President's designee.
 For the complete State Board of Higher Education policy see SBHE Policy 918: Alcoholic Beverages.

-The University prohibits the unlawful or unauthorized use, possession, storage, manufacture, distribution, or sale of alcoholic beverages and any illicit drugs or drug paraphernalia in University buildings, any public campus area, in University housing units, in University vehicles, or at any University affiliated events held on or off-campus, which are sponsored by students, employees and their respective campus organizations (including all fraternities and sororities).
+The University prohibits the unlawful or unauthorized use, possession, storage, manufacture, distribution, or sale of alcoholic beverages and products (hereafter referred to as “alcohol”), as well as any illicit drugs or drug paraphernalia in University buildings, any public campus area, in University housing units, in University vehicles, or at any University affiliated events held on or off-campus, which are sponsored by students, employees and their respective campus organizations (including all fraternities and sororities).

 For NDSU employees, non-compliance with this policy could result in disciplinary action up to and including termination of employment (see section 5.2).